smudgerwth/comp7705_model/README.md

 * **Transport Encryption**: All communication between the client and server is enforced over TLS 1.2+.
 * **Data Anonymization**: All Personally Identifiable Information (PII) is removed or hashed during data analysis and model training.
 * **Access Control**: The API endpoints should be protected by a robust authentication/authorization mechanism in a production environment.
-* **Compliance**: Our data handling procedures are designed to comply with GDPR and other regional data protection regulations.

-## **Contributing**

-We welcome contributions to this project\!
-Please refer to the CONTRIBUTING.md file for detailed contribution guidelines, code style, and the Pull Request process.

 ## **License**